matt-wright2001/Pixie-Net-Nuclear-Spectroscopy-Lab/Raw-Data-Processing/README.md

 The program will process the input file, convert the data into a ROOT TTree format, and outputs a .root file in the working directory with the same name as the input file.
 In this case, that would be PixieNetOutput.root

 ## Output
-Upon successful execution, the `rootConvertPixieNet` tool will generate a .root file containing a TTree with the following branches:
+Upon successful execution, the `rootConvertPixieNet` tool will generate a .root file containing 2 TTrees.
+The first TTree is subdivided into the channel0, channel1, channel2, and channel3 branches.
+This structure seperates data into the specified channels for use in coincidencing.
+The second TTree, `data,` contains input from all channels.
+This structure is for the creation of gamma-ray spectroscopic histograms.
+Both TTrees are further subdivided into the following leaves:

 - `eventHitCount`: Number of hits in the event.
 - `adcEnergy`: Array of ADC energy values for each hit in the event.
 - `hitTime`: Array of hit times for each hit in the event.
-- `channel`: Array of channel numbers for each hit in the event.

-These branches can be used for further analysis and visualization of the nuclear spectroscopy data using the ROOT framework.
+The leaves can be used for further analysis and visualization of the nuclear spectroscopy data using the ROOT framework.

 ## Analysis
-Now that data has been stored as a TTree, histograms of branches may be drawn to analyze data collected with the Pixie-Net.
+Now that data has been stored as TTrees, histograms of leaves may be drawn to analyze data collected with the Pixie-Net.
 This may be done from the command line during testing, but we recommend writing a macro to automate this process. plot.cpp is provided as an example macro.
 From the ROOT command line, the following commands may be used to generate an adc energy spectrum.
 Please note that this is an example.
 More analysis should be performed to extract as much information about our sample as possible.

 $ TFile *_file0 = TFile::Open("PixieNetOutput.root")